-- Intangibles generated internally: For their recognition it is necessary to identify and separate the research phase and the development phase, where the disbursements made in the research phase are recorded as cost or expense in the income statement in the period in which they are made, and disbursements made in the development phase may be, may be capitalized provided that each and all the characteristics for their recognition are evidenced. - Easements: they are amortized in accordance with the provisions of the act that originated them; that is, if the contract is in perpetuity, they will not be amortized; if, to the contrary, is for a definite term, it will be amortized upon expiration of the term agreed in the contract. - Appreciations: Corresponds to the excess of the valuation value and the book value of the assets owned at the end of the period, in accordance with the regulations in effect.
-EPM calculates and records valuations for investments, properties, plant and equipment and other assets.
+- Intangibles generated internally: For their recognition it is necessary to identify and separate the research phase and the development phase, where the disbursements made in the research phase are recorded as cost or expense in the income statement in the period in which they are made, and disbursements made in the development phase may be, may be capitalized provided that each and all the characteristics for their recognition are evidenced. - Easements: they are amortized in accordance with the provisions of the act that originated them; that is, if the contract is in perpetuity, they will not be amortized; if, to the contrary, is for a definite term, it will be amortized upon expiration of the term agreed in the contract. - Financial Obligations: Correspond to the acts or contracts that, in accordance with legal provisions on public credit, are intended to provide EPM the resources for the acquisition of goods or services with a term for their payment such as loans, issue and placement of bonds and public debt securities.
+They are recognized for the value disbursed.
+Bonds and securities must be recognized for their face value.
+Guarantees granted to secure the payment of the debt are recognized for the value of the payments corresponding to capital that could be made, which are recorded in memorandum accounts.